Below is the current (active) version of the Bylaws.

 E. They will serve and actively participate on a committee to the betterment of ILDA.

 Section 1.
 Number.
-The Membership of ILDA must elect or appoint a President, and a Secretary.
-In addition, the Membership of ILDA may elect or appoint one or more Vice-Presidents, more Assistant Secretaries, and such other Officers as they may determine.
+The Membership of ILDA must elect or appoint a President.
+The Board may elect or appoint one or more Secretaries and such other Officers as they may determine.
 The President must be a Director.
 Any two or more offices may be held by the same person except the offices of President and Secretary.